dulibrarytech/repo-backend-v2/README.md

 ### Preservation tier (AIP store)

-AIPs produced by Archivematica land in DuraCloud as part of standard AM operation, then get a second copy in **Wasabi S3** for long-term preservation:
+AIPs produced by Archivematica land in DuraCloud as part of standard AM operation, then get a second copy in **Wasabi S3** for long-term storage:

 - **Live ingest:** Stage 6 fires automatically when `AIP_STORE_ENABLED=true`.
 - **Backfill:** `/dashboard/admin/aip-backfill` chews through objects that pre-date the flag, in operator-controlled chunks.